dpsframework/dpsFrameworkBuilder-2.1/README.md

 - Description and functions:
    - The application agents: they keep their data on the directories of the application Nodes.
    - When PSAgents migrate to another Node, their data is packaged and compressed, transmitted through the Multi-Agent platform and deployed again on the destination Node.
    - The types of agents PSAgents: they allow to generate and deploy in the Multi-Agent platform, the agents of the distributed application.
 There are four models or types of these agents.
+They are:
-   1. They are the Monitoring Agent-type
+   1. The Manager Agent-type
    2. The Production System Agent-type
    3. The Blackboard Agent-type and
    4. The Rehearsal Stage Agent-type